STATUS: Part-Time, Non-Exempt

 This position is available immediately.
 Queens Community House offers a competitive salary commensurate with experience and a comprehensive benefits package.
 The benefits package varies by position and may include medical/dental/vision offerings, life insurance, flexible spending accounts, generous time off and a 403b plan.
-We value health and wellness too and as such Staff can earn generous annual leave and sick days, and enjoy most federal holidays.
+We value health and wellness too and as such staff can earn annual leave days, sick days and enjoy most federal holidays.
 Staff can also take advantage of an array of professional development opportunities, including trainings and learning bits.

 We are a passion-led, mission-driven organization – one that looks to continually enrich the lives of our diverse member community.
-If you would like to join our team, please forward your cover letter and resume in an email with subject line “Group Leader - ASP” to Mark Loercher at email@example.com.
-Applicants without a High School Diploma or GED will not be considered.
+If you would like to join our team, please forward your cover letter and resume, with subject line “CASP Math Tutor to Ivonne Torres at firstname.lastname@example.org.

 EQUAL OPPORTUNITY EMPLOYER - DRUG FREE WORKPLACE